wavejumper/rehook/README.md

 Therefore, I aim to never introduce a single breaking change to the `rehook.core` and `rehook.dom` APIs.

-High level libraries like `rehook.test` -- where I am still experimenting with the API are subject to breaking change.
+High level libraries like `rehook.test` -- where I am still experimenting with the design are subject to breaking change.

 ## Usage